LorenzoLando/dataAssociationExample1/README.md

 # dataAssociationExample1
 Data Association one to many example

-This is a first example of data association one to many, we archive that embeding the post schema into the user model retriving it and pushing new posts into it
+This repository contains examples related to the data association, it contains a series  of .js files each one contains a different way to associate data
+1-embed.js
+  	contains an example of data association one too many embedding an array of records in the records they need to be associated with
+2-refrences.js
+	contains an example